 You can sync a folder with Google Drive or back it up to Google Photos.

 - If you sync with Google Drive: Everything in the folder will be uploaded.
 All changes will be synced between your computer and Google Drive.
-You can access all your files from any device at drive.google.com or via the Google Drive app.
+You can access all of your files from any device at drive.google.com or via the Google Drive app.

 - If you back up to Google Photos: Only photos and videos will be uploaded.
 Changes will not be synced between your computer and Google Photos.
 You can view your photos and videos from any device at photos.google.com or via the Google Photos app.

-MacOS requires applications like Drive for desktop to ask for permission to access certain folders and devices including your Desktop, Documents, and Downloads folders, removable and network volumes, and your Photos library.
+MacOS requires applications like Drive for desktop to ask for permission to access certain folders and devices including your Desktop, Documents and Downloads folders, removable and network volumes, and your Photos library.

 Drive for desktop will only ask to access folders or devices you choose to sync with Google Drive, back up to Google Photos, or both.
-Drive for desktop will also ask for access if you choose to use the Real Time Presence feature or a Bluetooth key to sign in.
+Drive for desktop will also ask for access if you choose to use the real-time presence feature or a Bluetooth key to sign in.